Designing And Managing Ethics Programs

 Organizational ethics programs will not succeed unless all parts of the organization are aligned with the fundamental objective of building a culture of integrity.
 An ethics office within an organizational structure working in isolation does not have all of the necessary responsibilities, authorities or resources to build an organizational culture of integrity.
 This workshop focuses on how members of the ethics office identify, partner and interact with other organizational components in a joint effort to achieve the desired organizational ethical culture.

-Leadership and Organizational Integrity
+Ethical Leadership and Organizational Culture

 © Centre on Values & Ethics 2013